 Vancouver Blind Curling Club

 The Vancouver Blind Curling Club has been in operation since 1974.
-The group meets every Wednesday at the Vancouver Curling Club from 11 a.m. – 2 p.m.
-The Curling Club is located at the corner of Midlothian Ave. and Dinmont Ave. (near Nat Bailey Stadium).
+The group curls every Wednesday at the Vancouver Curling Club from noon to 2 p.m.
+The Curling Club is located in the Hillcrest Centre at 4575 Clancy Loranger Way (beside Nat Bailey Stadium).
 The season runs from late September until late March each year.
-Each week an optional lunch (low cost) is provided at the curling rink which is followed by a two-hour curling game.
 The players are arranged into teams at the beginning of the season and each team includes a volunteer guide.
 New teams are arranged for the second half and prizes are awarded to the winning teams.
 In addition to the curling, players enjoy the social aspects of this organization.

 Each year a select team may compete in Provincial, Western or Canadian Blind Curling competitions.